L-TChen/L-TChen.github.io/content/index.md

 * *EATCS Best Paper Award* at the 42nd International Symposium on Mathematical Foundations of Computer Science, 2017

-* *PhD Studentship from the EPSRC Project *Coalgebraic Logic—Extending the Scope*, 2009
+* PhD Studentship from the UK EPSRC Project *Coalgebraic Logic—Extending the Scope*, 2009

 ### Invited Talk